Transipedia/publication-ccle/README.md

 ### R environment

-R script needs the library ``Biostring``, show the documentation at [https://bioconductor.org/packages/release/bioc/html/Biostrings.html](https://bioconductor.org/packages/release/bioc/html/Biostrings.html)
+The R script needs the library ``Biostring``, see documentation at [https://bioconductor.org/packages/release/bioc/html/Biostrings.html](https://bioconductor.org/packages/release/bioc/html/Biostrings.html)

 ## Load the CCLE index

-Thanks to rdeer-service, you can load the index in memory, and run multiple queries against the index very quicly, rdeer-service embed a special version of  Reindeer capable of running in socket mode.
+Rdeer-service loads the index in memory and enables running multiple queries against the index in real time.
+Rdeer-service embeds a special version of Reindeer capable of running in socket mode.

- We recommand to take a look on the README.md of rdeer-service to be able to load the CCLE index: [https://github.com/Bio2M/rdeer-service](https://github.com/Bio2M/rdeer-service).
+We recommand taking a look at the README.md of rdeer-service to learn how to load the CCLE index: [https://github.com/Bio2M/rdeer-service](https://github.com/Bio2M/rdeer-service).

 ## Using snakemake

-As the mutation pipeline is launched with snakemake, it's needed to know some option of it.
+The mutation pipeline is launched with snakemake.
+Thus some basic Snakemake usage is needed.

 ### create the DAG

-create the pipeline DAG to visualize the sequence of process steps
+Create the pipeline's DAG to visualize process steps

 ```
 snakemake --rulegraph | dot -Tsvg > dag.svg
 ```

-### try blank test
+### try a blank test

- Simulating the pipeline launch allows you to check which rules will be executed and how often (and somtimes raise syntax errors)
+Simulating the pipeline launch allows you to check which rules will be executed and how often (and sometimes raise syntax errors)

  ```
  snakemake -n